askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 # Marlin software setup (optional)
 * For starters, you can use my inital Marlin-setup first, to test your Craftbot with the SKR1.4 Turbo (without RPI3).
-You can find the complete Marlin setup code here: [Marlin code](code/21-7-2020_CB2_SKR14_Marlin-2.0.x.zip) (this will not be updated, totally switched to RepRap now..)
+You can find the complete Marlin setup code [here](code/21-7-2020_CB2_SKR14_Marlin-2.0.x.zip) (this will not be updated, totally switched to RepRap now..)

 <strong>WIFI setup</strong>
 * https://github.com/luc-github/ESP3D